Madison station (NJ Transit): Station layout and services

 Madison station is a two-track railroad station along New Jersey Transit's Morristown Line, a part of the Morris and Essex Lines.
 The station is two-levels with two low-level side platforms that include mini-high-level platforms.
 There are two ticket vending machines in the walkway tunnel under the platforms.
 The station also has a part-time ticket office, open only from 5:30 am to 9:00 am on Monday through Friday and closed entirely on weekends.
-Madison has three parking lots, all on Kings Road and Prospect Street, containing 413 parking spaces.
-Of those, only ten are accessible for handicapped persons as per the Americans with Disabilities Act of 1990.
-Two lots serve daily parking and all three have permit-only parking, run by the borough of Madison.
-Bicycle racks and lockers are also available for those who need them.
+Madison has three parking lots, all on Kings Road and Prospect Street, including 413 parking spaces.
+Of these, ten are accessible for handicapped persons in compliance with the Americans with Disabilities Act of 1990.
+Two lots offer daily parking, and all three have permit-only parking run by the borough of Madison.
+The station also has bicycle racks and lockers.
 The station is in fare zone 11.

-There is a single NJ Transit bus connection at Madison station, the 873, which runs six days a week (excluding Sunday) from Parsippany–Troy Hills to Livingston.

-There is also a private bus connection operated by Boxcar Transit at the Madison station, which runs five days a week directly to and from Midtown Manhattan.
+NJ Transit manages a bus connection at Madison station, the 873, which runs six days a week (excluding Sunday) from Parsippany–Troy Hills to Livingston.
+A private bus connection operated by Boxcar Transit runs weekdays from Madison station to and from Midtown Manhattan.